Trenton Golden Hawks

-The Trenton Golden Hawks are a Canadian Junior ice hockey team from Trenton, Ontario.
-They are members of the Ontario Junior Hockey League, a part of the Canadian Junior Hockey League and a member of the Ontario Hockey Association and Hockey Canada.
-The team relocated to Trenton in 2009, but were previously known as the Port Hope Predators of Port Hope, Ontario.
-The team started in 1996 as the Port Hope Buzzards of the Metro Junior A Hockey League.
+The Trenton Golden Hawks are a Junior ice hockey team in the Ontario Junior Hockey League (OJHL) based in Trenton, Ontario.
+The franchise relocated to Trenton from Port Hope, Ontario in 2009.
+It had previously been known as the Port Hope Predators and the Port Hope Buzzards of the Metro Junior A Hockey League.

 History

 Previous to Junior A coming to Port Hope, and subsequently leaving it, the town has operated a series of Junior C teams by the name Port Hope Panthers.

-Port Hope era (1996–2009)
+Port Hope (1996–2009)

 In 1996, the Port Hope Buzzards were founded in the Metro Junior A Hockey League.
 The league only lasted until 1998, when the Metro was absorbed by the larger and healthier Ontario Provincial Junior A Hockey League.

 In November 2005, coach Bret Meyers was suspended for one season and the team was fined $4000 after the Ontario Hockey Association investigated the Predators over allegations of hazing and irresponsible public behaviour by the players of the team.
 In January 2006, the Predators were fined $1000 and their director of operations Tim Clayden was suspended for one month for signing a player to a Junior C card without his knowledge.
 In June 2007, the Ontario Hockey Association found Clayden guilty of tampering with players from the Cobourg Cougars' roster.
 He was suspended for one year and the team was fined $5000.
 In September 2007, Port Hope coach Brian Drumm was suspended for 20 games for striking a Lindsay Muskies player in the face during a game.
 The team was also fined $3500.